Vanilla Honey Buttercream Frosting is so versatile for cakes, cupcakes and more!

 - The honey in the video on my site does not reflect the correct type of honey that should be used - I did not film that video and the wrong honey was used.
 You must use the correct kind of honey for this recipe!
 I have listed the brands used in the links.

-This recipe was tested with the following COLD butter: Kerrygold Salted Butter, Organic Valley Pasture Butter and Vital Farms Sea Salted Pasture-Raised Butter.
-Yes the butter brand is important for this recipe, please use quality butter!
+This recipe was tested with the following brands of COLD butter: Kerrygold Salted Butter, Vital Farms Sea Salted Pasture-Raised Butter and Organic Valley Pasture Butter.
+Yes the butter brand is important for this recipe and so is the salt - please use quality butter!

-Storage: If storing for later, make sure to take it out of the refrigerator about 20-30 minutes before frosting so it's not so hard and will spread easier.
+Storage: If storing the honey buttercream frosting for later use, make sure to take the frosting out of the refrigerator for about 20-30 minutes before using it so it's not so hard and will spread easier.

-Serving Suggestions: Use this to frost your favorite cookies or cakes like chocolate cake, carrot cake, vanilla cake, etc.
+Serving Suggestions: Use this to frost your favorite cookies, cupcakes or cakes like chocolate cake, carrot cake, vanilla cake, spice cake, etc. You can dip fresh fruit like berries in it too - it’s delicious!
+Or add a little on top of homemade chocolate pudding!

-HONEY IS NOT INTENDED FOR BABIES UNDER 2 YEARS OLD.
+HONEY IS NOT INTENDED FOR BABIES UNDER 2 YEARS OLD - See Recipe FAQS in blog post for a honey substitution for Baby's 1st Cake.

 The photographs of this recipe, recipe and all content above are copyright protected.
 Please do not use my photos without prior written permission.
 If you choose to share this recipe, please feel free to share by using proper etiquette and providing a link back to my original recipe on my blog, not a screenshot, with proper disclosure [the original recipe - "title of recipe" by Recipes to Nourish].
 Copying/pasting the full recipe text to websites or social media is prohibited.
 If you make significant changes to the recipe or adapt the recipe in any way, please rewrite the recipe in your own unique words and provide a link back here with proper disclosure for credit.
 Thanks for understanding!